ancient-geek-git/Contract-Law-and-Its-Application-9th-Ed/README.md

 Clcking on footnotes and other navigation links within the document will jump you to the referenced section.
 There are also separate TOC and Index files; clicking on a page number hyperlink from one of these files will first open the html of the whole book and then jump to the page you selected.

-No annotation tools -- that's something you'd have to use the publishers' websites for.
+No annotation tools—that's something you'd have to use the publishers' websites for.

 # Caution